DimiTech/dimitech.github.io/_posts/2017-01-14-how-well-do-you-know-node.js.markdown

 By default Node.js uses a single CPU core, which is not that fast or efficient.
-The **cluster** module "spreads" a Node.js program across many CPU cores by creating a child process for each core.
+The **cluster** module "spreads" a Node.js program across many CPU cores by creating a child process for each core (if you choose so).
 This greatly improves the capacity of the application running on a single machine.

 Here's how a Node.js cluster on an 8-core CPU looks like in the Linux process
 tree: